open-telemetry/oteps/text/0148-sampling-probability.md

 ## Prior art and alternatives

-The name `sample_count` is proposed because the resulting value is effectively a count and may be used in place of the exact count.
+The term "adjusted count" is proposed because the resulting value is effectively a count and may be used in place of the exact count.

-Statsd conveys inclusion probability instead of `sample_count`, where it is often called "sample rate."
+The term "adjusted weight" is NOT proposed to describe the adjustment made by sampling, because the adjustment being made is that of a count.

-Another name for the proposed `sample_count` field is `inverse_probability`, which is considered less suggestive of the field's purpose.
+Another term for the proposed "adjusted count" concept is `inverse_probability`.

 "Subset sum estimation" is the name given to this topic within the study of computer science and engineering.